-3.20 Firms can demonstrate that the Effective Value is less than the economic value of ERM cash flows using the following approach for calculating NNEG risk.
+3.20 Firms can demonstrate that the Effective Value is less than the economic value of ERM cash flows (taking into account other assets held by the SPV in accordance with paragraph 3.13A) using the following approach for calculating NNEG risk.
 Firms should calculate the allowance for NNEG risk for the portfolio of loans as the sum of a series of allowances for each ERM for each annual period during which ERM cash flows could mature, each allowance being multiplied by an exit probability appropriate to the annual period determined using best estimate assumptions for mortality, morbidity and pre-payment.
 Firms should calculate the allowance for each loan and period using the Black-Scholes option pricing formula shown below with the specified assumptions: